-Program Source Uses of Funds Exp ected Amoun t Available Ye ar 1 Expected Narrative Description
+Prog ram Source Uses of Funds Exp ected Amoun t Available Ye ar 1 Expected Narrative Description

 of Annual Program Prior Year Total: Amount

 Funds Allocation: Income: \$ Resources: \$ Available

 \$ \$ Remainder

 of ConPlan

 \$

 CDBG public - Acquisition Grant funds available through the

-federal Admin and CDBG Community Development
+federal Admin and CDBG Community Development Block

-Planning Block Grant Program are available
+Planning Grant Program are available to non-

-Economic to non-entitlement cities and
+Economic entitlement cities and counties on a

-Development counties on a competitive basis.
+Development competitive basis.
+Assistance can

-Housing Assistance can include: Housing
+Housing include: Housing Rehabilitation, Public

-Public Rehabilitation, Public Infrastructure

-Improvements improvements, and Economic
+Public Infrastructure improvements, and

-Public Services Development among other
+Improvements Economic Development among other

-activities.
+Public Services activities.
 Beginning in 2017, the 3rd

 year of the 2015-2019 Consolidated

 Plan, CDBG funds will also provide

-funds for Disaster Response on an
+funds for Disaster Response on an as-

-as-needed basis for communities
+needed basis for communities affected

-affected by an unforeseen event

-declared as a Disaster by the
+by an unforeseen event declared as a

-Governor of the State of Illinois; and
+Disaster by the Governor of the State

-address Lead Remediation through
+of Illinois; and address Lead

-a Pilot Project in the local target
+Remediation through a Pilot Project in

-area of Galesburg, Illinois.
+the local target area of Galesburg,

-Additionally beginning in 2017, the
+Illinois.
+Additionally beginning in 2017,

-State will address requirements
+the State will address requirements

 necessary to remedy HUD's 2013

 Monitoring Finding concerning the

+Revolving Loan Fund program.
+HUD

+regulations provide that 3% of the

+CDBG allocation and Program income

+plus \$100,000 can be used for

+Administration and Technical

+Assistance for the State-administered

+program.
+In 2018, this will equate to at

+least \$968,341 and may grow to

+\$1,444,705 depending on program

-28,944,705 0 0 28,944,705 53,171,329 Revolving Loan Fund program.
+28,944,705 0 0 28,944,705 53,171,329 income received.
+Any funds not

-HOME public - Acquisition Per HUD's guidelines IHDA no

-federal Homebuyer longer operates on a FIFO but by

-assistance Grant Based Accounting.
-The

-Homeowner 16,288,968 9,713,768 0 26,002,736 22,917,238 deadline for committing program

-Program Source Uses of Funds Exp ected Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership TBRA income, repayments and recaptured funds received during a program year is the date of the P.J.'s commitment deadline for the subsequent year's grant allocation therefore the program income listed here is 2017 Program Income which has the same deadline as 2018 Grant Funds.
-HOPWA public - federal Permanent housing in facilities Permanent housing placement Short term or transitional housing facilities STRMU Supportive services TBRA 1,535,465 0 2,664,285 4,199,750 2,664,285 HOPWA funds will be used to provide short term mortgage, utility tenant based assistance and facility based rental assistance.
-In addition funding will provide operating costs, repair/rehab and supportive services to persons residing in housing facilities around the State.
+Program Source Uses of Funds Exp ected Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ utilized for Administration will be re- programmed for other CDBG eligible purposes.
+HOME public - federal Acquisition Homebuyer assistance Homeowner rehab Multifamily rental new construction Multifamily rental rehab New construction for ownership Per HUD's guidelines IHDA no longer operates on a FIFO but by Grant Based Accounting.
+The deadline for committing program income, repayments and recaptured funds received during a program year is the date of the P.J.'s commitment deadline for the subsequent year's grant allocation therefore the program income listed here is 2017 Program Income which has the same deadline as 2018 Grant Funds.
+TBRA 16,288,968 9,713,768 0 26,002,736 22,917,238

+Program Source Uses of Funds Exp ected Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ HOPWA public - Permanent HOPWA funds will be used to federal housing in provide short term mortgage, utility facilities tenant based assistance and facility Permanent based rental assistance.
+In addition housing funding will provide operating placement costs, repair/rehab and supportive Short term or services to persons residing in transitional housing facilities around the State. housing facilities STRMU Supportive services TBRA 1,535,465 0 2,810,572 4,346,037 2,664,285